kodecocodes/SC_NaeemShaikh/For Instructor/Alamofire-Routing/script.md

 There's a lot more to **Alamofire** - including **Parameter encoding**, **Authentication**, **Routing Requests**.
 Please let me know if you like this screencast and if you'd like to see more on Alamofire.

+[Show some LAN cable]

 Q. How do you catch an Ether Bunny.
 A. With an Ethernet!!
 @etherealmind

-[Show some LAN cable]

 Okay, I'm out.

-Thanks for watching - and I look forward to see your some catching Ether Bunny with **Alamofire**!.
+Thanks for watching - and I look forward to see you some, catching Ether Bunny with **Alamofire**!.